icesowell/icesowell/README.md

-# QA Engineer Portfolio – Nikita
+# QA Engineer – Nikita

 👋 Hi!
 I'm a QA Engineer with experience in manual testing and growing skills in test automation.
 This portfolio contains my practical testing artifacts, bug reports, and automation examples.